Harry Hotspur and the Percys 1377-1461

 Keelmen are listed amongst the Newcastle trades.
 They ferry coal to collier ships on the Tyne in their keel boats.

-Henry Percy is killed in battle at St. Alban’s fighting for the Lancastrian cause, in the first battle in the Wars of the Roses.
+Henry Percy is killed in battle at St. Alban’s in Hertfordshire fighting for the Lancastrian cause.
+It is the first battle in the Wars of the Roses.

 1457 – James fails to take Berwick